wustho/epy/README.md

 with older `epy` version.
 And if you decide to install this version you might lose your reading progress with older `epy`.

-There are no new features with this version but some bugfixes.
-The refactoring is just to keep `epy` up to date to recent python and making it easier for future contributors to read.

 ## Installation

 - Via PyPI